Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability: Parameter studies

-\item{$\boldsymbol{M}_\mathrm{min}$:} Increasing $M_\mathrm{min}$ shifts the IMF toward more massive stars, enhancing the ionizing photon yield.
-However, we only see a significant impact on the H$\alpha$ fluxes for very large values of $M_{\rm min}$ of around $40 \: {\rm M_{\odot}}$.
-Even in this case, the fluxes increase by at most a factor of a few and hence remain undetectable.

-\item{$\boldsymbol{f}_{\mathrm{esc,II}}$:} The Pop.\ II escape fraction only indirectly affects Pop.\ III predictions and shows little sensitivity in this analysis, consistent with its secondary role in modeling metal-free recombination fluxes.

-\item {$\boldsymbol{f}_{\mathrm{esc,III}}$:} Among all parameters, the escape fraction of ionizing photons from Pop.\ III stars ($f_{\mathrm{esc,III}}$) exerts the strongest control over observable H$\alpha$ flux.
-Lower escape fractions imply more ionizing photons are retained in the halo, leading to enhanced nebular recombination emission and brighter fluxes up to an order of magnitude variation
+\item{${M}_\mathrm{max}$:} Increasing the maximum Pop.\,III stellar mass generally increases the upper envelope at $z\sim5$-7, consistent with a higher ionising-photon yield per unit stellar mass when the IMF extends further into the very massive regime.
+At $z\gtrsim8$-11 the dependence weakens and the curves largely converge.

+\item{${M}_\mathrm{min}$:} The minimum Pop.\,III stellar mass has a strong and monotonic effect: larger $M_\mathrm{min}$ (a more top-heavy IMF) produces a substantially higher H$\alpha$ flux envelope across the full redshift range.
+This parameter is therefore among the most effective IMF controls on the predicted maximum Pop.\,III Balmer emission.

+\item{${f}_{\mathrm{esc,II}}$:} The Pop.\,II escape fraction affects the envelope primarily at the low-redshift end, where varying $f_{\mathrm{esc,II}}$ changes the upper-envelope flux by a noticeable amount: smaller escape fractions yield brighter recombination emission.
+At $z\gtrsim9$-11 the curves converge, indicating that the brightest Pop.\,III emitters at the highest redshifts are less sensitive to the Pop.\,II escape fraction.

+\item {${f}_{\mathrm{esc,III}}$:} The Pop.\,III escape fraction slightly controlling the Pop.\,III H$\alpha$ envelope.
+Lower $f_{\mathrm{esc,III}}$ systematically increases the maximum flux (more ionising photons are retained in the halo and reprocessed into recombination emission), while higher $f_{\mathrm{esc,III}}$ suppresses the flux envelope.

-\item {$\boldsymbol{c_{\rm ZIGM}}$:} The IGM clumping factor has a minor effect on predicted fluxes, confirming that the metallicity-dependent feedback primarily shapes global star formation trends (dominated by Pop.~II stars) rather than peak emission of Pop.~III stars from individual halos. \end{itemize}
+\item {${c_{\rm ZIGM}}$:} The IGM clumping factor does not affect predicted fluxes, confirming that the metallicity-dependent feedback primarily shapes global star formation trends (dominated by Pop.~II stars) rather than peak emission of Pop.~III stars from individual halos. \end{itemize}

+To test whether the predicted fluxes could be significantly increased within the allowed parameter space, we performed an exploratory run in which several parameters were simultaneously pushed toward values expected to maximise the ionising output.
+In particular, we adopted a much more top-heavy Pop.\,III IMF by increasing the minimum stellar mass to $M_{\rm min}=21.1\,\Msun$, extending the upper limit to $M_{\rm max}=313\,\Msun$, and reducing the IMF slope to $\alpha_{\rm III}=0.23$.
+At the same time, we increased both star-formation efficiencies ($\eta_{\rm III}=8.15$, $\eta_{\rm II}=1.64$), reduced the escape fractions ($f_{\rm esc,III}=0.196$, $f_{\rm esc,II}=0.093$), and adopted a lower streaming velocity ($v_{\rm sv}/\sigma_{\rm sv}=0.8$), all of which should favour larger nebular fluxes.

+Despite these coordinated changes, the resulting flux–mass distribution shows only a modest upward shift relative to the fiducial model and remains well below the level required for detectable Balmer emission.
+This behaviour indicates a substantial degeneracy between the IMF parameters and the global star-formation efficiencies.
+Although a more top-heavy IMF increases the ionising photon production per unit stellar mass, the total stellar mass formed in individual halos remains limited by feedback and gas supply.
+Consequently, even when multiple parameters are tuned simultaneously to maximise the signal, the predicted Pop.\,III H$\alpha$ flux increases only moderately.